Fund Rules and Guidance

 A clean copy of the final version of the amended document, which has been certified as a true copy of the original, should be provided to the Commission as soon as it is available.

-It should be noted that under the Authorised CEIS Rules, the Commission is not required to issue any form of “approval” in respect of such amendments, and no such “approvals” will be issued.
+It should be noted that under the Authorised CEIS Rules, the Commission is not required to issue any form of “approval” in respect of such amendments.
+No such “approvals” will be issued.

 Registered Collective Investment Schemes: